 Experience true wilderness with a climb to Mt.
 Guiting-Guiting

 Mt.
 Guiting-Guiting dominates Sibuyan Island and hosts 100-year-old timber trees.
-Also found deep in the forest are ironwoods, locally known as tiga.
+Found deep in the forest are ironwoods, locally known as tiga.
 As its name suggests, these are trees are hard like steel.
 Some houses and other structures built more than a century ago, but are still standing today were made from ironwoods.

 If you’re not into mountain climbing, this island also offers a variety of engaging nature activities such as chasing waterfalls, river trekking, scuba diving, snorkeling, beach bumming, and birdwatching.
 I promise, you won’t run out of things to do in Sibuyan Island!